Signmakers design, print and install signs in a range of materials, for indoor and outdoor use.

 Pay for signmakers varies depending on experience.

-- New signmakers usually earn between minimum wage and $40,000 a year.
+- New signmakers usually earn minimum wage or a little above.

 - Signmakers with more than five years' experience can earn between $50,000 and $70,000.